newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/zoning-cannabis.md

 required: true
 ---

-To obtain a Cannabis license you will need zoning approval from your local government.
-Your Cannabis application will need proof of local support, compliant with [Section VIII of the Notice of Application Acceptance.](https://www.nj.gov/cannabis/documents/businesses/personal-use/Final%20Notice%20of%20Application%20Acceptance.pdf)
+To obtain a Cannabis license you will need zoning approval from your local government and a letter of resolution compliant with [Section VIII of the Notice of Application Acceptance](https://www.nj.gov/cannabis/documents/businesses/personal-use/Final%20Notice%20of%20Application%20Acceptance.pdf) as proof of support from your local government.

 **To complete this task you must meet with your local Zoning Office.**